Sukhoi Su-35: Russo-Ukrainian War

-Russian Su-30SM and Su-35S fighters were used for air superiority missions during the war.
+Russian Su-30SM, MiG-31 and Su-35S fighters were used for air superiority missions during the war.
 By September 2022, at least seven air-to-air victories were confirmed over Ukrainian fighters and one over a Ukrainian Naval Aviation Mil Mi-14.

-On 6 March 2022, a Su-35S pilot from the 4th Centre for Combat Employment and Retraining of Personnel shot down two Ukrainian Mi-8 helicopters as well as an Su-25 attack aircraft in one sortie during the Battle of Mykolaiv.

-On 3 April 2022, a Russian Su-35S was shot down by Ukrainian forces, with the pilot ejecting and being captured; the pilot stated that his Su-35S was shot down near Izyum while battling Ukrainian air defenses.
+On 3 April 2022, a Russian Su-35S was shot down by Ukrainian forces, with the pilot ejecting and being captured; the pilot stated that his Su-35S was shot down near Izyum while battling Ukrainian air defences.

 On 19 July 2022, the Ukrainian Air Force command claimed that a Su-35 was shot down by Ukrainian air defences near Kakhovka, but at the time there were no photos confirming the loss.
 In early February 2023, photos of the crash site emerged, confirming the crashed plane was an Su-35S.

 On 14 May 2023, a Ukrainian MIM-104 Patriot missile shot down a Su-35 fighter over Bryansk region.
 On 22 May 2023, another Ukrainian MIM-104 Patriot missile shot down a Su-35 over Bryansk region.

 On 28 September 2023, a Russian S-300 surface-to-air missile shot down a friendly Su-35 near the Tokmak region.
 The preliminary report suggests the S-300 missile's fire control radar could not identify friend or foe, leading to a friendly fire incident that downed the Su-35.

 Ministry of Defense of Ukraine claimed that Ukrainian air defences shot down two Su-35s in February 2024.
 According to them this was its "greatest results in downing Russian jets since October 2022" when they claimed to have downed ten Su-34s and one A-50 that month.

 According to the International Institute for Strategic Studies in May 2023, Russia has lost more than five Su-35 fighters since the beginning of the Ukraine war, either to friendly fire, crashed or Ukrainian forces shooting down the aircraft using Western-supplied air defences.

 On 7 June 2025, video emerged of a burning Russian Su-35 wreckage in the Kursk direction, with the Ukrainian Air Force stating it was shot down by Ukrainian forces.

+On 8 July 2026, Ukraine's Air Force said it had shot down a Su-35 about 42 km from the front line, near Mostky, in Luhansk.
+It was reported by multiple sources that the cause of the downed plane was a MIM-104 Patriot air defence system deployed close to the border.
+After US Air Force General Dan Caine later the same month said that Ukraine's F-16's had recently scored a first air-to-air kill by downing a Russian fighter jet, some observers speculated that he may have been referring to Ukraine's 8 July claim, though that is not clear.

+On 7 September 2026, two Su-35Ss collided over Kursk Oblast.
+One pilot died, and the second survived.